 Who determines which applicants are selected for an interview?
 Is it determined only by the Residency Program Director (RPD)?

 All applications are reviewed by members of the Resident Selection Committee (RSC).
-The RSC is made up of 15 preceptors from our different campuses who are directly involved in training and precepting our residents.
-These volunteers have a wide background, receiving their schooling and training both in and out of state with a few being previous residents.
+The RSC is made up of 15-20 preceptors from our different campuses who are directly involved in training and precepting our residents.
+These members have a wide background, receiving their schooling and training both in and out of state with a few being previous residents.
 In addition, as part of their administration requirements, the current residents are also part of the RSC.
-Although the RPD and Residency Program Coordinator are also members of the RSC, they do not ultimately decide which applicants receive interviews.
-The RSC members independently rank all applicants.
-The votes are then tabulated and the top 24 candidates are offered interviews.
+Although the RPD and Residency Program Coordinator (RPC) are also members of the RSC, they do not ultimately decide which applicants receive interviews.
+The RSC members independently rank all applicants and vote on whom to offer an interview.

 Do you have a preference for in-state or out-of state applicants?
 Where do the majority of your applicants come from?